AI

 Our methodology_

-The AI advocacy group acts like a fortnightly workshop, giving members a forum to discuss the ways they’d used Copilot and raise any obstacles they faced.
+The AI advocacy group acts like a fortnightly workshop, giving members a forum to discuss the ways they’d used Copilot and raise any obstacles.

 It was crucial that the group represented every area of the business so we could get a full picture of how AI could support our teams.
 So, we signed up volunteers from every department, who would represent their team in the session.